petertodd/emin-gun-sirer-lying-about-things/README.md

 ill-advised opinions.
 So him claiming Bitcoin will crash due to selfish mining is an opinion.

-Hopefully this will result in retractions and this repo will stay empty, but we'll see...
+Hopefully this will result in retractions and/or rebuttles and this repo will stay empty, but we'll see...

 # Claiming that Adam Back Pushed Bitcoin Gold